Here’s what you need to know before applying for a Wild Kaimanawa Horse Direct From the Muster.

 Other Kaimanawa Wild Horses can be handled as soon as you feel they can cope – usually within a couple of weeks.

 KHH will not transport unhandled horses to the South Island for safety and welfare reasons.
-Handled horses are able to be transported to the South Island.
+Handled horses are able to be transported to the South Island and we have a number of Registered Handlers who will handle horses for south island homes.

 Stallions / Castration